 Take the total of all of your page views during that period and then establish what constitutes 80 percent of your traffic.

-Go back to your analytics and remove all content that falls below that 80 percent mark.
+Go back to your analytics and remove all pages and posts that falls below that 80 percent mark.

 2. What to do with failing content that you love.